GrahameChisholm/ShopifyAPI---SQLite/README.md

 Adjusting the parameters, you can filter certain feilds, date ranges, order status etc.

-I use this program as part of an automated stock-reorder model in conjustion with inventory data that I pull from Shopify and purchased stock that I pull from Unleashed (WMS) API.
-The sales data provided informs sales trends that can be used to inform stock re-orders.
+I use this program as part of an automated stock-reorder model in conjunction with inventory data that I pull from Shopify and purchased stock that I pull from Unleashed (WMS) API.
+The sales data informs sales trends that can be used to forecast future stock positions and shape stock re-orders.

 You can also connect your database to Tableau to create live dashboards.
+To do this please follow the steps outlined below:

+1. Open Tableau and click on "Connect to Data" on the start page.
+2. Select "SQLite" from the list of available data sources.
+3. Navigate to the location where your SQLite database is saved and select it.
+4. Tableau will automatically detect the tables in your database and display them in the left-hand pane.
+5. Select the tables you want to use to create your dashboard by dragging them onto the canvas.

 I hope you find this example useful and that it provides a base for you to start utilising Shopify's API.